nbhusare/jekyll-cayman-theme/_posts/2017-06-29-inserting-imports-in-right-location.markdown

 categories: main
 ---

-Imagine you have a language like the one below - 1) Extends the Xbase language, 2) Has support for imports
+Imagine you have a language like the one below - 1) Inherits from org.eclipse.xtext.xbase.Xbase, 2) Has support for Imports

 ```
 grammar o.ss.xtext.entitydsl.EntityDsl with org.eclipse.xtext.xbase.Xbase

 generate entityDsl "http://www.ss.o/xtext/entitydsl/EntityDsl"

 Model:
 	imports=XImportSection?
 	'model' name=ID 'extends' parent=JvmTypeReference;
 ```

 When you set the parent, an import is automaticaly added to your file (BUG - [377860](https://bugs.eclipse.org/bugs/show_bug.cgi?id=377860)).
-You could also use Organize imports to do so.
-One of the problems you might face is that the import gets added in the wrong location (PS example below).
+One of the problems you "might" face is that the import gets added in the wrong location (example below).

 ```
 model foo extends